g0dEngineer/ASTIS/README.md

 # Practical/Rapid ~6+ Week Ai Course

 # Meaning of life & the ASTIS roadmap:
- * Start as a typical computer user, and end as an Artificial Intelligence product creator!
+ * Start as a typical computer user with or without programming skills, and end as an Artificial Intelligence product creator!
  * With [800 million jobs to be automated away by 2030](https://www.bbc.com/news/world-us-canada-42170100), and Artificial Intelligence market cap at [15 trillion around the same time](https://www.forbes.com/sites/greatspeculations/2019/02/25/ai-will-add-15-trillion-to-the-world-economy-by-2030/?sh=76b9bd4e1852), become a builder of Ai solutions, and [capture your chunk of the exponentially growing Ai market](https://singularityhub.com/2018/07/15/why-most-of-us-fail-to-grasp-coming-exponential-gains-in-ai/).
      * As an ASTIS trained person [who happens to be a farmer], building out an Ai farming application to classify your farm yield, is one of thousands of exciting practical/profitable AI apps, through ASTIS roadmap. ([See relevant Ai app by cuccumber farmer](https://cloud.google.com/blog/products/ai-machine-learning/how-a-japanese-cucumber-farmer-is-using-deep-learning-and-tensorflow)).
      * As an ASTIS trained person [who happens to be a software dev at a bank], building out an Ai based masked face recognition app, is another one of thousands of exciting practical/profitable AI apps, through ASTIS roadmap. ([See relevant Ai app by creator of ASTIS](https://github.com/JordanMicahBennett/MASKED-FACE-RECOGNITION-OR-PERIOCULAR-ARTIFICIAL-INTELLIGENCE-APP))